low-ghost/clojure-presentation/README.md

 ```clojure
 (+ 1/2 5/7) ; => 17/14
 ```
 BigIntegers and BigDecimals are contagious such that operations with them convert lesser types.
-Clojure also provides apostrophied methods--+', -', etc.--that convert types automatically.
+Clojure also provides apostrophized methods--+', -', etc.--that convert types automatically.
 ##### Strings
 Strings are java strings.
 More later, but defined with double quotes.
 ```clojure